User profile and roles

 Pre-defined roles are summarized in the Table 5.1.
 The first four roles are technical roles, while the last one, the user, is the actual end user.
 Each role type has a default user associated to it.
 Other users can be created and associated to a role type.

-When a user logs in into Knowage, his profile is automatically loaded.
+Users’ profiles are automatically loaded when logging in into Knowage.
 The full name is visible by clicking on the info button at the bottom left corner of the page.

 Authentication can be handled internally by Knowage or delegated to an external Single Sign On (SSO) system.